omar-akmal/omarakmal/README.md

 # Hi there, I'm Omar 👋

-Senior Product Development Specialist with a background in Information Technology.
+Software engineer with a background in Information Technology.
 I bridge the gap between technical execution and business operations, specializing in backend development, data analysis, and software optimization.

 ---